madhunadhgurram/Monolithic-Application-Deploy-Project/README.md

 </p>

+> The project is designed with industry standards, following best practices for infrastructure provisioning, configuration management, CI/CD, and monitoring.

 > This is a real-time monolithic application deployment project, implemented with complete DevOps practices using open-source tools and AWS Cloud infrastructure.

 ## 🏗️ Architecture Overview